pschlo/number-conversion/README.md

 ## Building
 The `.tar.gz` file in a release is the
-[source distribution](https://packaging.python.org/en/latest/glossary/#term-Source-Distribution-or-sdist), which was created from the source code by running `python3 -m build --sdist`.
+[source distribution](https://packaging.python.org/en/latest/glossary/#term-Source-Distribution-or-sdist), which was created from the source code with `python3 -m build --sdist`.
 [Built distributions](https://packaging.python.org/en/latest/glossary/#term-Built-Distribution)
 are not provided.